Why Are Proteins Considered Polymers But Lipids Not

 Biochemical Research

 In biochemistry research, the polymer classification affects how scientists study these molecules.
-Protein analysis often involves techniques like SDS-PAGE (which separates proteins by size), mass spectrometry (to determine amino acid sequences), and various spectroscopic methods.
-Lipid analysis requires different techniques, such as thin-layer chromatography or gas chromatography, meant for their unique chemical properties That's the part that actually makes a difference..
+Consider this: protein analysis often involves techniques like SDS-PAGE (which separates proteins by size), mass spectrometry (to determine amino acid sequences), and various spectroscopic methods.
+Lipid analysis requires different techniques, such as thin-layer chromatography or gas chromatography, designed for their unique chemical properties Most people skip this — try not to.
+Simple as that..

 Frequently Asked Questions